Kevin Love Injury Update: Cavs Could Have Suffered Major Loss As Love Heads Off With Potential Concussion

 — Skip Bayless (@RealSkipBayless) May 26, 2018

-Kevin Love has been averaging 14.8 points and 10.4 rebounds per game in the 2018 NBA Playoffs and has logged some major minutes.
+The Cavaliers entered Game 6 needing a win to extend the series and make it one step closer to what would be their fourth consecutive trip to the NBA Finals, and the loss of their All-Star forward would put a major dent in those hopes.
+Love has been averaging 14.8 points and 10.4 rebounds per game in the 2018 NBA Playoffs and has logged some major minutes.
 He has 29 or more minutes in all but one game during the playoffs.
-The Cavaliers entered Game 6 needing a win to extend the series and make it one step closer to what would be their fourth consecutive trip to the NBA Finals.
-That task would become considerable more difficult if Kevin Love ended up being lost to an injury.
+That task would become considerably more difficult if Kevin Love ended up being lost to an injury.

+If there is not a positive update on Kevin Love’s injury, it would likely mean LeBron James has to shoulder an even bigger burden.
+As The Sporting News reported, James is already scoring 31 percent of the Cleveland Cavaliers’ points this postseason.